A168 road: Route

 It resumes the route of the Great North Road.
 At the point where it runs parallel to runway of the former RAF Dishforth at Norton-le-Clay, it joins the route of the Roman road Dere Street.
 The road becomes the parish boundary between Marton-le-Moor and Dishforth.
 At Dishforth, the road leaves Dere Street and forms part of junction 49 of the A1(M).
 The A1 junction was planned in the 1970s to be the northern terminus of the A6183, a motorway-standard road that bypassed Leeds to the west from Kirkhamgate, north-west of Wakefield.
 The scheme was eventually condensed into the A1-M1 motorway link road and the improvement of the A1 to Dishforth.
 The A168 becomes the main route from the A1 to Teesside, joining the short section of the A168(M), and a trunk road.
 The former route went through Dishforth, to the south.
 The South of Topcliffe and Asenby By-pass, including Dishforth by-pass section was built in 1970, connecting with the A1 at the Dishforth Roundabout.
-At Asenby, the A167 leaves to the left, which is the former route of the A168, and the A168 bypasses Asenby and Topcliffe, crossing the River Swale, and consequently entering the district of Hambleton.
-The Topcliffe and Asenby By-pass was built in the late 1960s.
+At Asenby, the A167 leaves to the left, which is the former route of the A168, and the A168 bypasses Asenby and Topcliffe, crossing the River Swale.
+The Topcliffe and Asenby By-pass was built in the 1970s, opening in September 1977.
 There is a left turn for Topcliffe, the A167, also for RAF Topcliffe (which is still operational), and access to the east for Dalton and the former RAF Dalton.
 RAF Dishforth, Dalton, and Topcliffe were all used by No. 6 Group RCAF during the Second World War.
 It rejoins the former route.
 The South of Thirsk By-pass to north of Topcliffe and Asenby By-pass section opened in the late 1960s.
 In the parish of Topcliffe, there is a left turn for Sowerby, the B1448, the former route of the A168.
 The road becomes part of the Thirsk bypass, and at Sowerby crosses the East Coast Main Line, then Cod Beck.
 At Pudding Pie Hill it meets the A170 at a grade-separated junction, where the road continues as the A19 to Teesside.
 The improvements from the A1 to Thirsk in the late 1960s originally included classifying that section as the A19, not the A168.
 The Thirsk by-pass opened as the A19 in September 1972.